kzhama/gnosis-safe-sdk/README.md

 # Mural Part 2

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and intentionally downgraded to version 17.
+It seems that `@gnosis.pm/safe-ethers-lib` doesnt work correctly with the latest version 18.

 ### Clone the project